 Let's discuss some advantages to using a 3D printer for producing jigs and fixtures as opposed to traditional methods, and everything else that you need to know.

-Lastly, jigs can also reduce post-processing, which in turn reduces production time and cost by allowing for quick assembly and removing the need to sand or file a part after production.
+Lastly, fixtures can also reduce post-processing, which in turn reduces production time and cost by allowing for quick assembly and removing the need to sand or file a part after production.

 Improving accuracy and repeatability of operations by minimizing scrap material.